Claviceps purpurea: Speculations

 During the Middle Ages, human poisoning due to the consumption of rye bread made from ergot-infected grain was common in Europe.
 These epidemics were known as Saint Anthony's fire, or ignis sacer.

 Gordon Wasson proposed that the psychedelic effects were the explanation behind the festival of Demeter at the Eleusinian Mysteries, where the initiates drank kykeon.

 Linnda R. Caporael posited in 1976 that the hysterical symptoms of young women that had spurred the Salem witch trials had been the result of consuming ergot-tainted rye.
 However, her conclusions were later disputed by Nicholas P. Spanos and Jack Gottlieb, after a review of the historical and medical evidence.
 Other authors have likewise cast doubt on ergotism having been the cause of the Salem witch trials.

 The Great Fear in France during the Revolution has also been linked by some historians to the influence of ergot.

 British author John Grigsby claims that the presence of ergot in the stomachs of some of the so-called 'bog-bodies' (Iron Age human remains from peat bogs N E Europe such as Tollund Man), reveals that ergot was once a ritual drink in a prehistoric fertility cult akin to the Eleusinian Mysteries cult of ancient Greece.
 In his book Beowulf and Grendel he argues that the Anglo-Saxon poem Beowulf is based on a memory of the quelling of this fertility cult by followers of Odin.
 He states that Beowulf, which he translates as barley-wolf, suggests a connection to ergot which in German was known as the 'tooth of the wolf'.

 An outbreak of violent hallucinations among hundreds of residents of Pont St. Esprit in 1951 in the south of France has also been attributed to ergotism.
-Seven people died.
+Shortly after the event at least four people had been declared dead, although some claim the total number of deaths to be five or seven.